Best products for 4c hair type in 2018

 The good news is, you are not alone!
 If you are just starting out on your natural hair journey or are long into it, there’s someone out there with some experience who would be willing to show you the way!

-One of the biggest challenges I have had in my hair journey, is knowing exactly what hair care regimen to follow, how often I need to wash, what products I need to use etc, as a beginner it all just seemed so overwhelming and expensive, but as I progressed in my journey I started to understand that I didn’t need a truck-load of products to make this work, I just needed to stick to a good hair care regimen and get a few products that worked for me.
+One of the biggest challenges I have had in my hair journey, is knowing that Best Products for 4c hair type and exactly what hair care regimen to follow.
+Questions like, how often I need to wash my 4c natural hair , what are the best products for 4c hair growth? etc, as a beginner it all just seemed so overwhelming and expensive, but as I progressed in my journey I started to understand that I didn’t need a truck-load of products to make this work, I just needed to stick to a good hair care regimen and get a few products that worked for me.
 Of course that was after I had spent nearly a fortune on different products and come to the realization that I Don’t need to have it all, but you my friend don’t really need to go through that stress!